Karaaslan29/gooz_esp32_v2.3.0/README.md

 # Gooz Project for ESP32
-This project aims at a UNIX experience for microcontrollers.
+The Gooz project acts as an operating system and aims at a UNIX experience for microcontrollers.
+It includes many features such as general microcontroller usage, package management system and IoT based operations.

 # Basics